 While this significantly imported 3rd generation TDI was intended for the new Mk7 generation vehicles, VW adapted it to their existing Mk6 Jetta for the 2015 year as well.
 Effectively, VW took a mature, efficient platform which had most of the bugs worked out and threw their best technology TDI into it.

-Here is where we bring it all together – why the 2015 Jetta TDI is THE dark-horse TDI to get.
+Here is where we bring it all together – why the 2015 Jetta TDI is THE TDI to get.
 Comfortable, spacious enough for 4 comfortably, great utility with a cavernous trunk, independent rear suspension and the most advanced TDI engine available – these are all the benefits, but what REALLY sets the Jetta apart is the PRICE.
 2015 Jetta TDI sedans are available at a discount, typically 30% or more, versus their ‘cooler’ Mk7 Golf or Wagon versions.
 Even Passat, which is functionally the same car but with a bit longer wheelbase, gets a premium.
 The lowly Jetta, though, really shines when you consider its cost – there isn’t a better of comfort, efficiency and VALUE out there.
+After all, thats the whole point of a TDI, offering an unbeatable package at a great price.